joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_resurrection/of_the_conditions_of_those_who_rise_again,_and_first_of_their_identity/prologue.md

 (1) Whether the body will rise again identically the same?
 (2) Whether it will be the self-same man?
 (3) Whether it is necessary that the same ashes should return to the same parts in which they were before?

+* Whether In The Resurrection The Soul Will Be Reunited To The Same Identical Body?
+* Whether It Will Be Identically The Same Man That Shall Rise Again?
+* Whether The Ashes Of The Human Body Must Needs, By The Resurrection, Return To The Same Parts Of The Body That Were Dissolved Into Them?